Superconductivity and Magnetism

 You can view or download a pdf. copy of Sony's thesis here

-Sonya graduated in July 2006 and has moved to London where she is currently working for the Department of Health.
+Sonya graduated in July 2006 and has moved to London where she is currently working in the Clinical Operational Research Unit (CORU) at University College London.